 Anyway, after I recovered from brain surgery, I got back to work, and as luck would have it, only a few weeks later, the owner of that fantastic company embezzled all the company’s money and suddenly, the staff of over 20 shows in production were out of work, including mine (it was in the trades and everything!)

 So, having a new lease on life and no job, I decided this was a perfect time to make a movie.
 I had written three screenplays in the past that were produced, but I didn’t get to direct any of them.
 I had written several others for me to direct, but I was never able to secure any financing.
 But a near-death experience will move your bucket list up significantly, so I was done asking permission.

 I approached people to join me, and my pitch to them was “I have no money.
 I can’t guarantee anyone will ever see this movie.
 I can’t guarantee this movie will even be good, but I’m tired of asking for permission to make a movie, and if you’re tired, too, please join me.”
 And many people did.

 So, I took a year off to make the movie.
 I wrote “Fame-ish,” a romantic comedy set at an anime convention.
 A com-con/rom-com, if you will.
 I then partnered with Geek Kon in Madison, Wisconsin, to shoot there.
 They flew us all out and put us up in return for being guests at the con in between filming.
 We shot for parts of 12 days, and for the scenes that took place at the con that weekend, I created a workflow to be able to shoot 80 pages of screenplay in about 71 hours of actual work.

 And we did it!
 A Herculean task, to say the least.
 I couldn’t be prouder of my cast and crew.
-The fact a little movie like this got a distribution deal is something we can all be proud to put our names on!
-I hope you enjoy the movie as much as we enjoyed making it!
+The fact a little movie like this got an international distribution deal is something we can all be proud to put our names on!
+I hope you enjoy watching the movie as much as we enjoyed making it!